Sudhakar Chaturvedi: Awards

 He was honoured by Motilal Banarsidass for his contributions to Indology, when it celebrated its centenary in 2003.

-The Karnataka Sahitya Anuvada Academy gave him an honorary award for 2007–08.

-In 2009 he was given a "Socio Economic Development Teacher Award", by the Sri Kashi Sesha Sastri Charitable Trust.

-He was honoured by his alma mater, Gurukul Kangri university, in 2010.
+The Karnataka Sahitya Anuvada Academy gave him an honorary award for 2007–2008.
+In 2009 he was given a "Socio-Economic Development Teacher Award", by the Sri Kashi Sesha Sastri Charitable Trust.
+He was honoured by his alma mater, Gurukul Kangri University, in 2010.
 In 2010 he was given a "Living Legend" Award by IDL Foundation at a public function where he pledged to donate his eyes.

-In March 2011 he was gifted a wheelchair by the IDL Foundation, sponsored by Lokayukta Santosh Hegde and began to use it.
+In March 2011 he was gifted a wheelchair by the IDL Foundation, sponsored by Santosh Hegde.
 On Republic Day in 2010, he was felicitated by the Governor of Karnataka.

-Books authored by Pandit Sudhakar Chaturvedi
+Books authored

-Pandit Sudhakar Chaturvedi has written over 40 books in the Kannada language and, as of 2008, was working on the publication of Vedic texts in 20 volumes.
+Chaturvedi wrote over 40 books in the Kannada language and, as of 2008, was working on the publication of Vedic texts in 20 volumes.
 He was also announced in 2002 to be heading a project of the Arya Samaj to publish a 30,000-page treatise in Kannada on Veda Bhashya, and by 2009, three of the four Vedas and six volumes of the Rig Veda were released.

 He was the moving spirit behind the Bangalore Arya Samaj, which published the Kannada monthly magazine Veda Taranga.